RustFestEU/rome.rustfest.eu/about-impl-days.md

 Schedule about the Impl Days will announced when details will be finalized.

-The general idea is to arrive at the location around 9:00 AM, then there will be a headcount and some time spent getting to know each other, finally identify tasks for participants to collaborate on.  will be coffee provided at the venue, and a break for a lunch.
-Each of the two
-`impl Days` will start winding down at around 5 PM.
+The general idea is to arrive at the location around 9:00 AM, then there will be a headcount and some time spent getting to know each other, finally identify tasks for participants to collaborate on.
+Each of the two `impl Days` will start winding down at around 5 PM.
 All participants must leave the venue premises each day by around 6 PM.
 Exact time tables will be announced later.
+Further details will be finalized at a later stage.

 * People can freely work on their own with headphones or form little groups.
 There